 VIMT License Report

-This report shows you license usage for unique active Cisco devices and third-party SIP devices that use the Video Integration for Microsoft Teams (VIMT) in your organization.
+This report shows you the license usage for unique active Cisco devices and third-party SIP devices that use the Video Integration for Microsoft Teams (VIMT) in your organization.
 Each date that you select has their own set of data.
-For example, if you run a report for June 1, 2020 to June 5, 2020, then the report shows you data for each date of the report.
+For example, if you run a report for June 1, 2020 to June 5, 2020, then the report shows you the data for each date of the report.

 Column Name